ws111994/Guide-to-Notion/index.md

 The quickiest way to use Notion is to use the [Notion](https://www.notion.so/) website.

 **Downloading and installing the desktop app:**<br>
-Alternatively you can install it on your desktop.
+Alternatively you can install it on your desktop. <br>
 This guide will be based on desktop app of Notion.
 Visit this link to [Download Notion](https://www.notion.so/desktop).

----

-### Procedures Overview

-1. Using Notion with a Template
-2. Making Personal Task Boards in Notion
-3. Sharing Pages & Collaborating

 ---